 One of the differences between this and the GB40s is the control panel.
 It has a slightly larger and clearer LCD display, along with a round button layout for adjusting the settings.
 This displays speed, calories burned, pulse (via the handlebar sensors), and time, while allowing you to choose from 20 workout programs.
 The phone/tablet stand is also placed in a more convenient position, as your phone won’t cover the display.

 As with most exercise bikes, the seat isn’t comfortable on long rides, so you’ll need to replace it.
 It also can’t generate the difficulty to match the GSB, although this is normal for an upright bike with a lighter flywheel.

 It’s hard to recommend this model over the GB40s though.
 It has a lighter 6kg flywheel, and the same resistance levels and functions.
 The only real difference is the self-powered design and improved digital display, which we don’t think is worth the extra money.
 It’s still an excellent bike though, so if you can find it on sale or for a discount it’s worth considering.

 4. Reebok ZJET 460 Bluetooth

-The Reebok ZR10 is the last of the ZR series currently sold in the UK.
-It remains a popular model that’s slightly more expensive than the GB40s, but with a higher maximum user weight and adjustable handlebars.
+The Reebok ZJET 460 is one of the more recent Reebok bikes released in the UK.
+It’s quickly become a popular model that’s more expensive than the GB40s, but with adjustable handlebars, Bluetooth functionality, and several other important features.

-The ZR10 is an older Reebok bike, yet has remained a popular choice due to its durable design, 12 user programmes and 32 resistance levels.
-It also comes with both an adjustable seat and handlebars, along with self-levelling pedals and a hand pulse sensor.
+The ZJET 460 has all the features you’d expect from a mid-range exercise bike, including a durable design, 19 user programmes and 24 electronic resistance levels.
+It also comes with both an adjustable seat and handlebars, along with pedal straps and a hand pulse sensor.